tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

     } EncodedClientHelloInner;
 ~~~

-The `client_hello` field is computed by first making a copy of
+The `client_hello` field is computed by first making a copy of ClientHelloInner
-ClientHelloInner with the `legacy_session_id` field with an empty string.
+and setting the `legacy_session_id` field to the empty string.
+Note this field
-Note this field uses the ClientHello structure, defined in {{Section 4.1.2
+uses the ClientHello structure, defined in {{Section 4.1.2 of RFC8446}} which
-of RFC8446}} which does not include the Handshake structure's four byte
+does not include the Handshake structure's four byte header.
+The `padding`
-header.
-The `padding` field MUST be all zeroes.
+field MUST be all zeroes.

 The client then MAY substitute extensions which it knows will be duplicated in
 ClientHelloOuter.
 To do so, the client removes and replaces extensions from